Marvin: an Innovative Omni-Directional Robotic Assistant for Domestic Environments: Acknowledgments

 \section{Acknowledgments}

-The work presented in this paper has born from the collaboration between PIC4SeR Centre for Service Robotics at Politecnico di Torino and Edison S.p.A.
-In particular, we sincerely thank Riccardo Silvestri and Stefano Ginocchio, as well as the entire team from Officine Edison Milano that fruitfully contributed to the funding and conceptualization of Marvin assistive platform, and supervised the whole design process.
-We demonstrated Marvin's capabilities in the Smart Home facility at Officine Edison Milano, simulating a real-case indoor assistance scenario, showing how Marvin successfully fulfill the tasks requirements identified in the design process.
+The work presented in this paper has born from the collaboration between the PIC4SeR Centre for Service Robotics at Politecnico di Torino and Edison S.p.A.
+In~particular, we sincerely thank Riccardo Silvestri and Stefano Ginocchio, as~well as the entire team from Officine Edison Milano that fruitfully contributed to the funding and conceptualization of Marvin, and~supervised the whole design process.
+We demonstrated Marvin’s capabilities in the Smart Home facility at Officine Edison Milano, simulating a real-case domestic assistance scenario, showing how Marvin successfully fulfill the tasks requirements identified in the design~process.